S3-working-group/s3-practical-guide/docs/proposal-forming.md

 ### Proposal Forming Steps

-**Consent to driver**: Briefly present the <dfn data-info="Organizational Driver: A driver is a person’s or a group's motive for responding to a specific situation.
+**Consent to driver**: Briefly present the <dfn data-info="Organizational Driver: A driver is a person’s or a group&apos;s motive for responding to a specific situation.
 A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid harm.">driver</dfn>. _Is this driver relevant for us to respond to?
 Are there any essential amendments to what has been presented?_

 **Deepen shared understanding of driver**: invite essential questions to understand the driver in more detail.